Disinfection byproducts · 2024

 +Is there Bromodichloroacetic acid in Kansas City, KS tap water?

-Yes — Kansas City, KS's 2024 Consumer Confidence Report lists Bromodichloroacetic acid at 4.86 ug/L. Kansas City, KS's 2024 Consumer Confidence Report shows Bromodichloroacetic acid at or above the federal limit (0.5 ug/L MCL).
-Measured value is 9.7× the threshold.
+Yes — Kansas City, KS's 2024 Consumer Confidence Report lists Bromodichloroacetic acid at 4.86 ug/L. Kansas City, KS's 2024 report shows Bromodichloroacetic acid detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Bromodichloroacetic acid in drinking water?